 Elizabeth J. Huttar

 Betsy Huttar represents financial institutions in the documentation and negotiation of commercial financing transactions, with a concentration on the representation of approved lenders in Fannie Mae’s Delegated Underwriting and Servicing program for multifamily financing.
 Ms. Huttar is a Past President of CREW-Baltimore, Inc. (a local chapter of CREW Network).
 She has prepared and presented seminar materials on issues relating to commercial lending and has worked extensively with loan officers and other bank employees to teach practices and procedures for loan documentation and the perfection of security interests.
-Ms. Huttar has worked with Fannie Mae legal counsel to prepare indemnity deed of trust forms for use in Maryland transactions as well as standard modification forms for use nationwide.
+Ms. Huttar has worked with Fannie Mae legal counsel to prepare forms for use in Maryland transactions as well as standard modification forms for use nationwide.
 She is admitted to practice in all courts in Maryland and in Virginia.
 Education: Hope College, Holland, Michigan, B.A.
 1987, magna cum laude; George Washington University National Law Center, J.D.
 1990, with honors, Managing Editor, George Washington Journal of International Law and Economics, Moot Court Board, Dean’s Fellow.
-Contact Information: email@example.com 410-685-0899 (office phone)
+Contact Information: firstname.lastname@example.org 410-685-0899 (office phone)

 410-227-3033 (cell phone)